 - Read answers to Frequently Asked Questions about the plan.

-The Student Health Scheme provides access to healthcare quickly.
+The Emerging Musicians Health Scheme provides access to healthcare quickly.
 Help Musicians UK works in partnership with the British Association for Performing Arts Medicine (BAPAM), an independent charity that offers free health assessments.
-If you are subsequently told you need a short-term treatment that isn't available promptly on the NHS, Help Musicians may be able to help with a grant of up to £500 towards the costs.
+If you are subsequently told you need a short-term treatment that isn’t available promptly on the NHS, Help Musicians may be able to help with a grant of up to £750 towards the costs.

-If you're a music student with a health problem, either physical or psychological, which threatens your studies and your ability to perform, the scheme can help as long as you are:
+If you’re a music student or musician at the start of your career with a performance-related health problem, either physical or psychological, they can help as long as you are either:

 Many music institutions offer assistance to students suffering from performance-related health problems.
 Students should access any help available from their institution before applying.

-If you are a music student but don't meet the criteria above, you can still receive a free assessment from BAPAM.
+If you are a music student (or musician at the start of your career) but don’t meet the criteria above, you can still receive a free assessment from BAPAM.
 If at the consultation the BAPAM clinician decides you need further advice or treatment, they will be able to give you the necessary information on the reduced costs available for students.

 How to apply

 The process starts with a free assessment with a BAPAM clinician.
-If they feel that the short-term help you need isn't available quickly from the NHS, they will recommend you apply to the Student Health Scheme.
-Please contact BAPAM in the first instance for a free consultation on 0845 602 0235 or 020 7404 8444.
+If they feel that the short-term help you need isn’t available quickly from the NHS, they will recommend you apply to the Emerging Musicians Health Scheme.
+Please contact BAPAM in the first instance for a free consultation on 020 7404 8444.

 Students who are successful in their application can use their allocated funding for treatments at Trinity Laban Health as long as you receive the treatment recommended by a BAPAM practitioner.
 For any further information contact Student Services or the Health department.